-There is a useful NHS leaflet called How to see your health records, which is available on the Health Rights Information Scotland (HRIS) website at: www.hris.org.uk.
+There is a useful NHS fact sheet called How to see your health records, which is available on the NHS inform website at www.nhsinform.co.uk.

 Information about your medical history should be kept confidential, and should not be released to people who are not involved in your medical care without your consent.
 This includes your relatives, unless you are unable to give consent yourself.
 There are some exceptions to this rule.
 For example, medical information about you may be disclosed if it would prevent serious harm to others.

-There is a useful NHS leaflet called Confidentiality, which is available on the Health Rights Information Scotland (HRIS) website at www.hris.org.uk.
+There is a useful NHS fact sheet called Confidentiality - your rights, which is available on the NHS inform website at www.nhsinform.co.uk.